Specialist Community Public Health Nursing BSc

 The College of Health and Life Sciences uses many innovative teaching and learning methods to balance professional training with academic excellence.

 You will be assessed through a range of essays, projects, examinations and practice assessments.
 These are handed in at different stages of the year.

-Half of the course involves supervised practice placements within the chosen area of specialist practice.
+Fifty per cent of the course involves supervised practice placements within the chosen area of specialist practice.
 These are generally arranged with NHS trusts and involve experienced practice teachers who attend study days at Brunel.

 For Occupational Health Nursing students, you will gain practical experience within occupational settings in either the public or private sector, and be supported by a qualified and experienced practice teachers.

 Destinations of Leavers from Higher Education (DLHE) survey

 Students on this programme are fully trained nurses who wish to become community specialist practitioners.